 f.
 The mailer must keep a postage-due merchandise return service (MRS) account, or Business Reply Mail (BRM) account at the originating postal facility where the PO Box or business street address is located.
 Any short paid, MRS, or BRM pieces will be charged to the mailer’s account prior to shipment.
 The customer’s application must include confirmation that such an account exists.

 g.
 Priority Mail Express, or mailpieces with USPS Tracking, Certified Mail, COD, Insured Mail, Signature Confirmation, or Adult Signature are shipped to the destination delivery office Postmaster separately, for proper handling.
-Registered Mail is not eligible for PFS Commercial service.

 i.
 Business customers may terminate their PFS Commercial service agreement, effective 24 hours after the USPS receives customer’s written notice of termination at the serving Post Office or through the Business Customer Gateway.
 The customer must pay all postage and fees as applicable for any shipments already scheduled before termination of service is made effective.